dillonpan/exit-surveys/README.md

       dtype='object')

  # Rename Columns
-Upon looking over the column headers for both datasets, we need to change some column headers from camelcase to snakecase.
+Upon looking over the column headers for both datasets, we need to change some column headers from camelCase to snake case.
 Afterwards, we need to get headers for both datasets to match so that we can merge the data later.

-First off, let's  revise the column headers in dete_survey_updated to snakecase:
+First off, let's  revise the column headers in dete_survey_updated to snake case:
 ```python
 dete_survey_updated.columns = dete_survey_updated.columns.str.lower().str.strip().str.replace(' ', '_')
 print(dete_survey_updated.columns)